karammulc/Karas-Jams-Case-Study/SQL.md

 - **Percent Listening Time**: The percentage of total time that was spent listening to music.

+____

+As I moved into the next phase of my analysis, I became curious about the specific listening patterns of each of my top artists.
+I wondered how each song in their discography contributed to my total listening per artist.

+what percent of total time (from start date to end date of data) was spent listening to music
 #### The CTES, joins and calculation get the percentage of each song's listening time relative to the total listening time for each artist, excluding percentage values lower than 1%.
 #### There were too many results with an original limit of 10 artists; so I reduced the analysis to my top 3 artists (Orion Sun, Remi Wolf, SZA).
 #### Results were exported to a google sheet for further analysis